-Instagram Bombshell Pamela Alexandra Has A Humorous Wardrobe Mishap In Latest Revealing Instagram Post
+Instagram Bombshell Pamela Alexandra Has A Humorous Wardrobe Mishap In Latest Revealing Post

 “Thicka then cold peanut butter,” another person wrote.

 The picture itself was part of the model’s partnership with Fashion Nova, a major online fashion brand that frequently taps Instagram models to show off their designs.
 Pamela tagged the company in the photo’s caption.
-Pamela often shows off products from the company’s “curve” line, using her curvier physique to help the company market its line of plus-size products.
+Pamela often models outfits from the company’s “curve” line, using her curvier physique to help the company market its line of plus-size products.

-Pamela has amassed a following of 2.7 million people largely through sharing these revealing photos, but also gets some props from fans for her sense of humor.
-She frequently interacts with fans through the Instagram page, posing questions to fans and leaving humorous remarks in the captions for her pictures and videos.
+Pamela has amassed a following of 2.7 million on the platform, largely through sharing these revealing photos, but she also gets some props from fans for her sense of humor.
+She frequently interacts with followers through her Instagram page, posing questions to users and leaving humorous remarks in the captions of her pictures and videos.

 Pamela’s latest funny caption may be part of a concerted effort on her part to come off as a bit looser in her photos.
-While the model’s videos often show off her lighter side — including a recent one where she joked about the difference between her natural posture and the more awkward “posed” look she adopts for Instagram — Pamela remarked recently that her photos are a bit too serious and was trying her best to change that.
+While the model’s videos often show off her lighter side — including a recent one where she joked about the difference between her natural posture and the more awkward “posed” look she adopts for Instagram — Pamela remarked that her photos are often a bit too serious, and she was trying her best to change that.

-The photo that Pamela posted this weekend with the missing shoes seems to go halfway.
+The photo that Pamela posted this weekend with the missing shoe seems to go halfway.
 While her caption drew some laughs from followers, Pamela still looks quite serious in the picture itself, cracking only the slightest smile as she posed in the revealing outfit.